WizArdZ3658/WizArdZ3658/README.md

 ## I'm SomnAth Pal
 - A Computer Science undergraduate, currently in final year.
-- Currently working as a Back-End Developer Intern at SirpiDataScience.
+- I've worked as a Full Stack Developmer and a Back End Developer (as an intern).
 - I'm actively looking for a 6-month internship.

 ## My Skills